Last Updated on April 12, 2026

 One of the best parts of traveling solo is being able to relax and follow my whims without rushing to the attractions.
 I completely forgot I was in a theme park; it felt as if I were wandering through a real town.

-After my break, I took a leisurely stroll around the American Waterfront.
+After my break, I strolled past the American Waterfront.
 The area around the store is modeled after early 20th-century New York, with a beautiful streetscape lined with classic department stores and shops.
 The combination of the blue sky and the charming architecture was so perfect that I felt as if I were in a beautiful dream.

 McDuck’s Department Store is a beautiful, department store-style souvenir shop.
 Please note that on busy days, you may need a “Standby Pass” to enter.
 You can get this pass through the official Tokyo Disney Resort app, so be sure to check the app if you plan to browse inside.